sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 !!! danger "Start the alignment on day 1"
     The alignment takes about 6 minutes per sample, so in total about one hour to run.
 Try to start the alignment at day 1, so you don't have to wait for the results on day 2.
 Use `nohup myscript.sh &` to be able to logout while `myscript.sh` is running (`tmux` and `screen` are also available).

 * Clone the [FLAIR repository](https://github.com/BrooksLabUCSC/flair) to the server, and check out the documentation.
+All FLAIR dependencies are in the the pre-installed conda environment named `flair`.
+You can activate it with `conda activate flair`.
 * Merge the separate alignments with `samtools merge`, index the merged bam file, and generate a `bed12` file with the script `flair/bin/bam2Bed12.py`
 * Run `flair.py correct` on the `bed12` file.
 Add the `gtf` to the options to improve the alignments.
 * Run `flair.py collapse` to generate isoforms from corrected reads.
 This steps takes ~1 hour to run.